 For the first time in over a decade, the Loan Deficiency Payment program (or LDP) has been in effect.
 With an above average harvest, coupled with low grain prices, the Posted County Price has been below the Barton County Loan rate of 3.14, triggering LDPs.

-My dermatologist recently shared with me a list of five ways to die on a golf course.
+I recently read a public-service ad circulating by the American Academy of Dermatology that lists five ways to die on a golf course.
 The five ways include hit by a golf ball, run over by a golf cart, whacked by a golf club, struck by lightning and forgot your hat.

 John Schlageck, Kansas Farm Bureau

 Kansas USDA Farm Service Agency (FSA) Executive Director Adrian J. Polansky reminds wheat producers that FSA Marketing Assistance Loans can help meet cash flow needs without selling commodities when market prices are at harvest-time lows.

 Wow!
 What a year for wheat!
 From the early spring, when there was a lot of talk on whether we would have much of a crop at all this year, to one of the best wheat harvests in many years.
 Since our county has such a variety of soil type and textures, I was fortunate to be able to have two producers willing to plant a demonstration plot for me.
 This gave the producers with different tilling practices, as well as soil types a better look at how the wheat was developing based on the situation they have on their ...

 Today is July 17th so we are officially halfway through summer.
 Let's spend a minute and take stock of where area producers stand.
 It appears, based on forecasts, the area will experience above normal temperatures over the next month and equal chances of above or below normal precipitation.